 Callene Rapp graduated with a degree in animal science.
 After a short stint at a concentrated animal feeding operation (CAFO) hog farm, she and her husband, Eric, moved to the Wichita area, where she became the senior keeper of the Children’s Farms at the Sedgwick County Zoo.
 Upon getting hired, she discovered that her education was a little incomplete: A whole world of livestock never once got mentioned in school.
 Since then, she’s worked hard to make up for that lapse, and enjoys working to educate people about rare breeds of livestock.
 Today, the Children’s Farms houses one of the largest collection of rare breeds of livestock of any zoo in the country, and features 28 breeds from the Conservation Priority List.
 When she’s not at the zoo, Callene and Eric own and operate the Rare Hare Barn, a successful heritage rabbit meat enterprise, and their rabbits have been served at some of the finest restaurants coast to coast (but especially in the Kansas City area).
-She has also published several articles on livestock husbandry in Grit magazine.Callene will be speaking at the Texas, Kansas Fairs
+She has also published several articles on livestock husbandry in Grit magazine.Callene will be speaking at the Kansas Fair.

 Check It Out!